dbt-labs/docs.getdbt.com/website/docs/docs/building-a-dbt-project/building-models/configuring-incremental-models.md

 ## About incremental models

-Incremental <Term id="model">models</Term> are built as tables in your data warehouse.
+Incremental models are built as tables in your data warehouse.
 The first time a model is run, the <Term id="table" /> is built by transforming _all_ rows of source data.
 On subsequent runs, dbt transforms _only_ the rows in your source data that you tell dbt to filter for, inserting them into the target table which is the table that has already been built.

 Often, the rows you filter for on an incremental run will be the rows in your source data that have been created or updated since the last time dbt ran.
 As such, on each dbt run, your model gets built incrementally.